hrushikeshrv/ocw/CS162/lec13.md

 Fragmentation can be of two types - external and internal.
 External fragmentation is the type we have been talking about so far.
 But internal fragmentation is when we allocate a small(er) chunk of memory to a segment, but the process doesn't need that entire chunk.
 This leads to internal fragmentation.

 In order to better deal with fragmentation (both external and internal), we need a smaller quanta than a segment of a process.
 We can come up with a smaller quanta, and call it a "page".

+## Paging
+Now each process gets a page table which maps a virtual page number into a physical page number.
+If you have a virtual address, the last few bits of the address are used to represent an offset into the page.
+So if a page is of 1024 bytes, we will need to use the last 10 bits of the virtual address to specify the offset into the page.
+The remaining bits of the address are used to represent the virtual page number.

+Now that you have this virtual address, we use the virtual page number as an index into the page table.
+The page table gives you the physical page number.
+You then access that physical page and go to the offset you have, and you get to the address you wanted.

+However, this is still not quite what we want.
+Next lecture extends this idea to better deal with fragmentation.